 Manga readers love to watch Haikyuu creator Haruichi Furudate’s art be put into action.
-Since the fourth Haikyuu movie is already out, it’s hoped that the fourth season might be confirmed for production by 2019.
-But why hasn’t the announcement been made already?
-No one except Production I.G. knows for certain, but it is possible director Susumu Mitsunaka might be the missing critical factor in beginning the anime production.
+Since the fourth Haikyuu movie has been out for a while now, it’s hoped that the fourth season will air in late 2019.
+But why hasn’t the fourth season been released already?
+No one except Production I.G. knows for certain, but it is possible director Susumu Mitsunaka might have been the missing critical factor in beginning the anime production.

 From purely a financial perspective, the Haikyuu anime series has always sold plenty of Blu-Ray copies in Japan, never mind the rest of the world, to justify producing Haikyuu season 4.
 In 2016, Haikyuu was in the top five for the top-selling media franchises in Japan, generating about $41.4 million in the first year.

-This article provides everything that is known about Haikyuu Season 4 and all related news.
-As such, this article will be updated over time with news and rumors.
+This article provides everything that is known about Haikyuu Season 4 (Haikyuu!!
+Over The Top) and all related news.
+As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 Haikyuu Manga Compared To The Anime

-Serialized in Weekly Shonen Jump since 2012, the Haikyuu manga series (which is also spelled as “Haikyu”) is over 300 chapters long and has been published in the tankobon hardcover format in 31 volumes as of the early summer of 2018.
-The official English translation of Haikyuu is up to Volume 24 as of June 5, 2018.
-Volumes 25 through 29 will be released on a monthly basis through the end of 2018.
+Serialized in Weekly Shonen Jump since 2012, the Haikyuu manga series (which is also spelled as “Haikyu”) is over 300 chapters long and has been published in the tankobon hardcover format in 39 volumes as of September 4, 2019.
+The official English translation of Haikyuu is up to Volume 34 as of September 3, 2019.

 The manga tells the story of Shoyo Hinata, a Japanese high school freshman who desires to dominate the volleyball court despite being significantly shorter than the average player.
 Hinata once competed with the egotistical Tobio Kageyama only for the two players to become teammates.
 Now, they find themselves on divergent paths on the road to the Tokyo Nationals.